 Did you know that many of Portland’s most famous food carts also have brick-and-mortar restaurants — and vice versa?
 Read on to discover the stories behind the city’s most celebrated cart-café chains.

 When native Portlander Bo Kwon began selling bulgogi beef tacos out of a truck back in 2009, he had no idea it would evolve into one of the city’s largest foodie empires.
 Today, the Koi Fusion family includes two food carts and three brick-and-mortar locations.
 The menu features Korean flavors with Mexican flair, including kimchi quesadillas and short rib burritos.

 As the legend goes, Nong Poonsukwattana moved to Portland from Bangkok in 2003 with $70 and two suitcases to her name.
-The young entrepreneur opened a food cart with only one item on the menu: a classic Thai chicken and rice dish known as Khao Man Gai.
-The recipe won rave reviews, leading to a second food cart location and a take-out eatery on Southeast Ankeny; the latter offers an expanded menu, including a vegetarian version of Nong’s now-famous dish.
-Visitors can find the original Nong’s Khao Man Gai (and maybe meet Nong herself) at Southwest 10th and Alder Street in downtown Portland.
+The young entrepreneur opened a food cart with only one item on the menu: a classic Thai chicken and rice dish known as khao man gai.
+The recipe won rave reviews, and led Nong to close her cart and open brick and mortar locations in Southeast and Southwest Portland.

 Most high school students don’t use a class assignment as a chance to open a restaurant — but Alicia Cruz isn’t like most high school students.
 In 2006, Cruz and her family launched the Los Gorditos taqueria, one of the city’s first food carts and one of its first vegan-friendly eateries.
 Stop by the original cart on Southeast 50th and Powell or one of its three brick-and-mortar locations across Portland for soyrizo-stuffed burritos and cabeza chimichangas.

 Cultured Caveman made waves in 2012 as the first paleo-friendly food cart on the West Coast, cooking up carnivorous dishes like grass-fed bone broth and all-meat chili.
 The gluten- and dairy-free eatery has since expanded to include three food carts (including one downtown on Southwest Stark)and a North Portland café, where paleo devotees sip buttered mochas and munch on lamb liver pate.